-- The Arm[®] Compiler Reference Guide provides more detail about the command-line options. - For a full list of Clang command-line options, consult the Clang and LLVM documentation.
+- The Arm Compiler for Embedded FuSa Reference Guide provides more detail about the commandline options. - For a full list of Clang command-line options, consult the Clang and LLVM documentation.

-Table 5-1 Comparison of command-line options in armasm and the armclang integrated assembler armasm option armclang integrated assembler option Description arm_only No equivalent.
+Table 6-1: Comparison of command-line options in armasm and the armclang integrated assembler armasm option armclang integrated assembler option Description arm_only No equivalent.
 Enforces A32 instructions only. apcs=/nointerwork No equivalent.
 Specifies that the code in the input file can interwork between A32 and T32 safely.
-Interworking is always enabled in Arm Compiler 6. apcs=/ropi, apcs=/noropi No direct equivalent.
-With armasm, the options specify whether the code in the input file is Read-Only Position-Independent (ROPI) code.
+Interworking is always enabled in Arm Compiler for Embedded FuSa 6. apcs=/ropi,apcs=/noropi No direct equivalent.
+With armasm , the options specify whether the code in the input file is Read-Only Position-Independent (ROPI) code. apes=/ noropi With the armclang integrated assembler, use the GNU assembly .eabi_attribute directive instead.
+To specify that the code is ROPI code, use the directive as follows: .eabi_attribute Tag_ABI_PCS_RO_data, 1 The code is marked as not ROPI code by default. apcs=/rwpi, apcs=/norwpi No direct equivalent.
+With armasm , the options specify whether the code in the input file is Read-Write Position-Independent (RWPI) code.
 With the armclang integrated assembler, use the GNU assembly .eabi_attribute directive instead.
-To specify that the code is ROPI code, use the directive as follows: .eabi_attribute Tag_ABI_PCS_RO_data, 1 The code is marked as not ROPI code by default.
+To specify that the code is RWPI code, use the directive as follows: .eabi_attribute Tag_ABI_PCS_R9_use, 1 .eabi_attribute Tag_ABI_PCS_RW_data, 2 The code is marked as not RWPI code by default.